dyne/markdown-inline-tag/README.md

 This is a minimalist tool to process HTML files that contain a `<markdown>` tag, rendering their content inline inside HTML.

-This tool is a sort of pre-processor meant to render files before publication and is suitable to use inside scripts of any kind.
+This tool is a shell script pre-processor meant to render files before publication and is suitable to use inside any POSIX system including basic GNU or BSD implementations of tools like Grep and Awk, like Apple/OSX and in chocolatey Windows scripts.
+It will likely perform very well on both x86 and ARM platforms.

-Markdown-inline-tag is derived from our other software [Webnomad](https://github.com/dyne/webnomad) and its meant to be more portable inside larger setups and other web publishing software.
+Markdown-inline-tag is derived from this other software [Webnomad](https://github.com/dyne/webnomad).
+Here the script is published externally to be more portable inside larger setups and other web publishing software based on npm, yarn and similar tools.

 ## Requirements and portability